ACNM Code of Conduct

 Classification and Fees

 Find your classification and input corresponding code and registration fee on the registration form.
 Current paid members of ACNM may register under active member, active supporting, or student/associate member.
 All other registrants must choose between non-member or non-member student.
 Students, both ACNM members and non-members, qualify for reduced rates only if enrolled as a student in an ACME accredited midwifery program.
-Anyone may register at the one-day registration rate.
 If you are planning to attend a business meeting only, you may register onsite with a current membership card and photo identification.
 Early bird registration offers the best savings.
 If you miss this deadline, you can still qualify for advance registration.
 After the advanced registration deadline, the online system will be closed, all registrations will be processed onsite and onsite fees will be charged.

 Checks (made payable to ACNM), VISA, AMEX, Discover, and MasterCard are acceptable forms of payment.
 Full payment must be received in order for registration to be processed.
 Registration is guaranteed only after your VISA, MasterCard, AMEX, Discover or Mastercard has been approved or your check has cleared.
 If your credit card is declined or your check is returned, ACNM reserves the right to cancel registration if an alternate approved payment is not supplied.
 Please be advised that ACNM is not responsible for checks or letters lost or delayed in the mail